zdeptawa/terraform-azurerm-demo/README.md

 Deploying the Demo
 ==================
-To deploy this on Azure, make sure you've got the prerequisites covered, [Terraform](https://www.terraform.io/) installed locally (at least version `0.11.1`), and the environment variables set for the `provider` information as well as the ssh key locations as we have already mentioned.
+To deploy this on Azure, make sure you've got the prerequisites covered, [Terraform](https://www.terraform.io/) installed locally (at least version `0.11.1`), and the environment variables set for the azurerm provider.
+You'll also need the ssh key locations configured as environment variables as we have already mentioned.
 After that, it's a matter of performing the following:

 1. Make sure that your prerequisites are in place and that your credentials work on Azure!
 2. `git clone` this repository and change directory to it